 FEA Definition

-Finite element analysis (FEA) uses the practical application of finite element method (FEM) mathematics to model complex geometric shapes.
+Finite element analysis (FEA) uses the practical application of the finite element method (FEM) mathematics to model complex geometric shapes.
 FEM divides complex geometries with unknown structural behaviors into simplified geometric elements, also known as an FEM mesh.
 Then, matrix equations are developed and solved at geometric boundaries to compute the strains and displacements within the model when forces such as heat and vibration are applied.

 Finite element analysis (FEA) applies the finite element method (FEM) of mathematics to predict how complex geometric models will react to forces in the real world and understand points of failure.